yizhouzhao/GenMotion/docs/source/index.rst

 Welcome to GenMotion's documentation!
 ========================================

-**GenMotion** (/gen'motion/) is a Python library for making skeletal animations.
+**GenMotion** (/gen’motion/) is a Python library for making skeletal animations.
-We present a novel energy-based framework to sample and synthesize animations by associating the characters' body motions, facial expressions, and social relations.
-It also comes with a easy-to-use API.
+It enables easy dataset loading and experiment sharing for synthesizing skeleton-Based human animation with the Python API.
+It also comes with a easy-to-use and industry-compatible API for `Autodesk Maya <https://www.autodesk.com/products/maya/overview?term=1-YEAR&tab=subscription>`_, `Maxon Cinema 4D <https://www.maxon.net/en/cinema-4d>`_, and `Blender <https://www.blender.org/>`_.

 The source code is available on `Github <https://https://github.com/yizhouzhao/GenMotion>`_